window.dataLayer = window.dataLayer || []; function gtag(){dataLayer.push(arguments);} gtag('js', new Date()); gtag('config', 'G-KPZDK07XVY');

 Vaping can help smokers quit by delivering nicotine without combustion and tar, which are the leading causes of smoking-related diseases.
 Vaping can also mimic the behavioral and sensory aspects of smoking, such as hand-to-mouth movement, throat hit, and visual cues, which can satisfy the psychological and social needs of smokers.
 Vaping can also offer a variety of flavors, nicotine strengths, and device types, which can appeal to different preferences and needs of smokers.

-There is some evidence that vaping can be effective and safe for smoking cessation in nonpregnant populations.
-For example, a randomized controlled trial in the UK found that vaping was more effective than nicotine replacement therapy (NRT) for smoking cessation at one year, with 18% of vapers versus 9.9% of NRT users abstaining from smoking.
+A randomized controlled trial in the UK found that vaping was more effective than nicotine replacement therapy (NRT) for smoking cessation at one year, with 18% of vapers versus 9.9% of NRT users abstaining from smoking.
 Another randomized controlled trial in New Zealand found that vaping was as effective as NRT for smoking cessation at six months, with 7.3% of vapers versus 5.8% of NRT users being abstinent from smoking.
-Both trials also found that vaping was well tolerated and had few adverse effects.

 Vaping may also have advantages over other NRT forms, such as patches, gums, lozenges, inhalers, and sprays.
 Vaping may be more convenient, cost-effective, and satisfying than NRT, as it does not require a prescription, can be used on demand, and can deliver higher doses of nicotine faster.
 Vaping may also be more acceptable and accessible than NRT, as it is widely available in shops and online and has less stigma and regulation than smoking.